d2l-ai/d2l-en/chapter_crashcourse/naive-bayes.md

 print('logrithm is normal:', 784*math.log(a))
 ```

-Since the logarithm is an increasing function, so we can rewrite :numref:`eq_naive_bayes_estimation` as
+Since the logarithm is an increasing function, so we can rewrite :eqref:`eq_naive_bayes_estimation` as

 $$ \hat{y} = \operatorname*{argmax}_y \> \sum_{i=1}^d \log P_{xy}[x_i, y] + \log P_y[y].$$